-- Phase 2 proposal optional parameter CR-SPLIT with a value greater than or equal to 2.
-(The default value is CR-SPLIT=2 if the Phase 2 exposure log sheet field Number of Iterations is at its default value of 1.) - Phase 2 exposure log sheet field Number\of\Iterations is greater than or equal to 2 (where CR-SPLIT must be set to "NO".) - Phase 2 special requirement PATTERN is used to execute a dither pattern.
+- Phase II exposure log sheet field Number_of_Iterations is greater than or equal to 2 (where CR-SPLIT must be set to "NO.") - Phase II special requirement PATTERN is used to execute a dither pattern.
 In this instance, overheads will also include slew overheads.